OpenTEAM

 Open Technology Ecosystem for Agricultural Management

-Led By Wolfe's Neck Center for Agriculture & the Environment
+Facilitated by Wolfe's Neck Center for Agriculture & the Environment

 Equipping Food Systems Leaders with an Equitable, Accessible, and Interoperable Toolkit for Universal Access to Agricultural Knowledge and Better Soil Health.